m-lab/ndt-cloud/spec/ndt7-protocol.md

 Both textual and binary WebSocket messages are allowed.
 Textual WebSocket messages will contain serialised JSON structures containing measurements results (see below).
-Binary messages are used to generate network load.
-To this end, their payload does not matter and SHOULD be random.
+When downloading, the server is expected to send measurement to the client, and when uploading, conversely, the client is expected to send measurements to the server.
+Measurements SHOULD NOT be sent more frequently than every 250 ms, to avoid generating too much unnecessary processing load on the receiver.
+A party receiving too frequent measurements MAY decide to close the connection.

+To generate network load, the party that is currently sending (i.e. the server during a download subtest) MUST send, in addition to textual WebSocket messages, binary WebSocket messages carrying a random payload;
+the receiver (i.e. the client during a download subtest) MUST discard these messages without processing them.

-During the download subtest, the server will send binary and textual messages to the client.
-During the upload subtest, the client will send binary and textual messages to the server.
-Also, during the download subtest, a client MUST NOT send any messages to the server.
-Likewise, during the upload subtest, a server MUST NOT send any messages to the client.
+As far as textual and binary messages are concerned, ndt7 subtests are half duplex.
+During the download, the client MUST NOT send any binary or textual message to the server.
+During the upload, the server MUST NOT send any binary or textual message to the client.

-Textual messages MUST NOT be sent more frequently than every 250 ms. This is to avoid generating too much JSON processing load on the receiver.
-A party that receives more than a textual measurement message every 250 ms MAY choose to close the WebSocket connection immediately.
+Control messages, on the other hand, are always allowed.
+Ping messages, specifically, SHOULD NOT be send more frequently than one every 250 millisecond.
+A party receiving too frequent ping messages MAY decide to close the connection.

 The expected transfer time of each subtest is ten seconds (unless BBR is used, in which case it may be shorter, as explained below).
 The sender